 How is a lawnmower blade balanced?

 One easy technique is to hold a pivot point, like a convenient nail, in a vice so you can check the balance of the blades and grind as necessary.
-You should always do this after having your blades polished since an unbalanced blade will not only rip up your grass but also possibly harm the mower.
+You should always do this after having your blades polished since an unbalanced blade will not only rip up your grass but also possibly harm the Mower Blade Direction.

 Why is there a line of grass between my mower’s two blades?